 - Provide a support system: Check in with your kid(s) how they’re feeling about the exams.
 Allow them to express their worries, anxiety, or fears without feeling the need to provide a solution.
 Only listen to what concerns them.
 A lot of times kids need someone to only listen to them.

 - Know when to provide solutions: It’s possible that you have enrolled them in the best schools, programs, coaching classes, and more to prepare for their exams.
 Yet, they might struggle.
-You might want to ask questions around what further support they need.
+You might want to ask questions about what further support they need.

 - Set realistic goals: While every parent wants their child to excel, not every single child is academically gifted, or interested.
 Knowing your child’s strengths and weaknesses is an important part of supporting them and helping them focus on what helps them excel.